Victoria University of Wellington: Development

 An extramural branch was founded at Palmerston North in 1960.
 It merged with Massey College on 1 January 1963.
 Having become a branch of Victoria upon the University of New Zealand's 1961 demise, the merged college became Massey University on 1 January 1964.

-In 2004, Victoria celebrated the 100th birthday of its first home, the Hunter Building.

 Victoria has expanded beyond its original campus in Kelburn, with campuses in Te Aro (Faculty of Architecture and Design), and Pipitea (opposite Parliament, housing the Faculty of Law and Victoria Business School).
 Victoria also hosts the Ferrier Research Institute and the Robinson Research Institute in Lower Hutt, the Coastal Ecology Laboratory in Island Bay and the Miramar Creative Centre, in Park Rd, Miramar.

 In 2015, Victoria opened a new campus in Auckland to service the growing demand for its courses and expertise.